CICATA/vulnerableSettlements/Readme.md

 ## Experimental Results

 We train our network with 253,126 20 times 20, landsat 7 RGB images, corresponding to 2010, in neighborhoods of 600 times 600 meters.
 We employ 50% of them for the training process and 50% for the testing stage.
 With the former, we create to subsets, one of them containing 75% of the elements to train the network and 25% to validate it.
 We train the network during 30 epochs employing a learning rate of 1e-6 and obtain a mean square error of 0.004.

+## Contributors
+Some of the members of the team   include

++ Elio Atenogenes
++ Joel Barbosa
++ Octavio Icasio
++ Joaquin Salas
++ Pablo Vera
++ Marivel Zoe